logo

 A:

-1. Click Add New API, give your bot a name, and hit Save.
+1. Click Add New API, name your bot, and click Save

 Once configured, your chatbot can: